 A site plan of the licensed premises indicating the following: the area to be utilized for the aforesaid activity; all means of ingress and egress to the building; any parking facilities available on premises; a general description of the neighborhood surrounding the licensed premises showing the location of all buildings on adjoining premises.

-The application shall be certified that the proposed use meets all the requirement of this chapter and all other ordinances of the Town and the laws of the state.
+The application shall be certified that the proposed use meets all the requirements of this chapter and all other ordinances of the Town and the laws of the state.
 The application shall be sworn to and certified before an officer authorized to take oaths.

 Copies of the application shall be forwarded to the Building Inspector, Health Officer, Chief of Police and Fire Officials for proper investigation of premises in order to determine compliance of the application with this chapter and all laws and regulations of the state and the Town.
 The conclusions of these investigations shall be made in writing and copies shall be forwarded to the Mayor and Board of Aldermen within 30 days of the receipt of the application by the Town Clerk.